I Was Injured At Work During My Probation Period – Could I Claim Compensation?

 A probation period is considered a trial period, where an employee gets to work on a job they would like to do permanently, to see how they like the job and how the employer thinks they will do in a permanent role.
 At the start of the period of probation, an employer should outline their expectations of the employee, as well as going through the standards of work, the standards of attendance, the behaviour expected, and the development they will provide if required to help the person do the job safely.

-If you are saying ‘I’ve been injured at work during my probation period” you may feel like you would have no rights.
+If you’re wondering ‘I was injured at work during my probation period, could I claim?’ you may be worried that you have no rights.
 However, this is not the case.

 Do probationary employees have rights?